Code-Institute-Submissions/trigg4tables/README.md

 ## UX

 Trigg 4 Tables is aimed at primary school children aged 9 to 12 years, who are often set times tables homework.
-The website allows children to select what they want to practice.
+The website allows children to select tables to practice.
 Trigg the cat then guides them presenting sums, confirming answers and helping out when needed.
-Once complete, a detailed report is generated which can be downloaded as a png file to facilitate easy sharing via text, snapchat, WhatsApp etc. The report acts as confirmation that homework has been completed and highlights any sum the child struggled with.
+Once complete, a detailed report is generated which can be downloaded as a png file to facilitate easy sharing via WhatsApp, Snapchat, text etc. The report acts as confirmation that homework has been completed and highlights any sum the child struggled with.

 Trigg 4 Tables has been designed to address some of the limitations of similar websites and apps:

 1. **Target Age** Graphics designed to appeal to an older child.